Lesotho: Independence

-Basutoland gained its independence from the United Kingdom and became the Kingdom of Lesotho in 1966.
+Basutoland gained its independence from the United Kingdom and became the Kingdom of Lesotho on 4 October 1966.

 The Basotho National Party (BNP) ruled from 1966 until January 1970.
-What later ensued was a de facto government led by Leabua Jonathan until 1986 when a military coup forced it out of office.
+What later ensued was a de facto government led by Leabua Jonathan.

 In January 1970, the ruling BNP lost the first post-independence general elections, with 23 seats to the Basotho Congress Party's (BCP) 36.
 Prime Minister Jonathan refused to cede power to BCP, instead declaring himself prime minister and imprisoning the BCP leadership.
 BCP began a rebellion and then received training in Libya for its Lesotho Liberation Army (LLA) under the pretense of being Azanian People's Liberation Army soldiers of the Pan Africanist Congress (PAC).
 Deprived of arms and supplies by the David Sibeko faction of PAC in 1978, the 178-strong LLA was rescued from their Tanzanian base by the financial assistance of a Maoist PAC officer and launched a guerrilla war.
 A force was defeated in northern Lesotho, and later guerrillas launched more sporadic attacks.
 The campaign was compromised when BCP's leader, Ntsu Mokhehle, went to Pretoria.
 In the 1980s, some Basotho who sympathised with the exiled BCP were threatened with death and attacked by the government of Leabua Jonathan.
 On 4 September 1981, the family of Benjamin Masilo was attacked.
 In the attack his 3-year-old grandson died.
 Four days later, Edgar Mahlomola Motuba, the editor of the newspaper Leselinyana la Lesotho, was abducted from his home, together with two friends, and murdered.

-The Transitional Military Council that came to power granted executive powers to King Moshoeshoe II, who was until then a ceremonial monarch.
+After Jonathan was sacked in a 1986 coup, the Transitional Military Council that came to power granted executive powers to King Moshoeshoe II, who was until then a ceremonial monarch.
 In 1987 the king was forced into exile after coming up with a 6-page memorandum on how he wanted the Lesotho's constitution to be, which would have given him more executive powers than the military government had originally agreed to.
 His son was installed as King Letsie III in his place.